Create a GitHub cloud integration with Flow using OAuth or Personal access tokens.

 Important: We strongly recommend you use a service account to create this integration.
 Please see How to Create a Service Account for instructions to create a service account, and to learn why service accounts are recommended here.

 Git host permission requirements

 In order to use all integration services which include repo, pull request, ticket and webhooks, the service account owner needs to be an owner on the GitHub organization.

-Access Token Permissions: In addition to the minimum access token scopes, the service account holder will need to be an owner on the GitHub organization in order to utilize all integration services (repos, PRs, tickets) and webhooks.
+In addition to the minimum access token scopes, the service account holder needs to be an owner on the GitHub organization in order to utilize all integration services and webhooks.

-If the service account holder is only a member of the organization, all services (repos, PRs, tickets) except webhooks will be available in Flow.
+If the service account holder is only a member of the organization, all services except webhooks will be available in Flow.

 Connect via OAuth

 Connecting via OAuth is the fastest and easiest way to connect your repos and import your data, including pull requests and tickets.

 - Starting on your Flow home page, go to the top navigation bar and click Settings.
 On the left navigation under Integrations, click Integrations.

 - Click Add Integration in the top right hand corner of the integrations page.